aws-samples/aws-migops-guidance/User Guide/quotas.md

-# Quotas for AWS MigOps<a name="quotas"></a>
+# Quotas for AWS Migration Hub<a name="quotas"></a>

-This private preview release of AWS MigOps comes with the following quota\.
+This private preview release of Migration Hub comes with the following quota\.
 To request a quota increase, work with your AWS contact\.

 | Name | Default | Adjustable | Comments |